Recipes from Sashimi and Nigiri Class, March 19.

 1582 Hopkins St. Berkeley, CA 94707

-Excellent sushi grade fish all caught in sustainable way.
+Excellent sushi grade fish all caught in a sustainable way.
 We get fish from their wholesale on Pier 33.
 They cater to Chez Panisse and French Laundry.